Frequently Asked Questions

 Open the settings page again, select “Integrate with Windows Explorer” and finally save your settings.
 That will reset the Windows Explorer integration.

-IvyBackup is currently only available in English.
-However the software is Unicode enabled, so it can handle a wide range of non-English characters.
+IvyBackup is currently available in English, French, German, Russian and Italian.
+Our software is Unicode enabled, so it can handle a wide range of non-English characters.

 IvyBackup is currently not available for the Mac.
 To be informed when it is finally available, signup for our monthly newsletter.